keep-starknet-strange/joyboy/prototype/escrow.md

 - Joyboy Escrow: A single escrow for Joyboy.

-- Custom Escrow deployed by one account: The user has to deploy his own contract, which can be more customized.
+- Custom Owned Escrow deployed with a Factory or deployed by an user: The user can deployed it's owned escrow customizable with a Factory, or has to deploy his own contract which can be more customized.

 ## Namespacing: